-To address these challenges, we set up a new Anti-Money Laundering (AML) Supervision and Regulation Unit in June 2022, which brings together the various regulatory and control functions for the financial system for anti-money laundering purposes, which are assigned to the Bank.
+To address these challenges, we set up a new Anti-Money Laundering (AML) Supervision and Regulation Unit in June 2022, which brings together the Bank's various regulatory and control functions for the financial system for anti-money laundering purposes.
 We also improved the organizational structure of Italy's Financial Intelligence Unit (UIF) to support its growing role at national and international level and its increased institutional efforts.